ericdodds/eric-dodds-blog/README.md

 # Eric Dodds Weblog

 This is my personal website.
-It hosts my blog posts, tells readers a bit about me and had a contact form for people who want to reach out.
+It hosts my blog posts, tells readers a bit about me and have a contact form for people who want to reach out.

 ## Migration from WordPress